 Refreshed you now have a good slog up the long steep side of West Hill.
-Stop and turn for a moment when half way up and you will be rewarded with a great view of Devil's Dyke, and on a clear day, the escarpment beyond leading all the way to Chanctonbury Ring in the distance.
+Stop and turn for a moment when halfway up and you will be rewarded with a great view of Devil's Dyke, and on a clear day, the escarpment beyond leading all the way to Chanctonbury Ring in the distance.

-Follow the fence over the dome of the hill and the peace is shattered as you descend into Pycombe Valley.
+Follow the fence over the dome of the hill and the peace is shattered by the traffic noise as you descend into Pycombe Valley.